Consider using your HSA as an investment tool

 - Monitor fund performance

-1Source: Employee Benefits Research Institute, December 2017.
-A 65-year-old couple, both with median drug expenses would need $273,000 to have a 90% chance of having enough money to cover health care expenses (excluding long-term care) in retirement.
-A 65-year-old man would need $131,000 or a 65-year-old woman would need $147,000 to have to have a 90% chance of having enough money to cover health care expenses (excluding long-term care) in retirement.
-Savings Needed for Medigap Premiums, Medicare Part B Premiums, Medicare Part D Premiums and Out-of-Pocket Drug Expenses for Retirement at age 65 in 2017.
+1Sources: Employee Benefits Research Institute, Issue Brief, no. 481, May 16, 2019.
+A 65-year-old couple, both with median drug expenses needs $301,000 to have a 90% chance of having enough money to cover health care expenses (excluding long-term care) in retirement.
+Savings needed for Medigap Premiums, Medicare Part B Premiums, Medicare Part D Premiums and Out-of-Pocket Drug Expenses for Retirement at age 65 in 2019.
+A 65-year-old man needs $144,000 or a 65-year-old woman would need $163,000 to have a 90% chance of having enough money to cover health care expenses (excluding long-term care) in retirement.

 2Assumes the average cost in 2017 for a bottle of water is $1.00 and cup of coffee costs $2.50. $3.50 six times a week equals $21.00, times 52 weeks a year, equals $1,092.